wpmudev/shared-ui-react/docs/contributions.md

 > Have in mind that anything larger to 20 lines of code or changes to an API will require an issue to be opened first.

-## Commit Message Format
+## Pull Request Message Format

-The final commit message to the @wpmudev/react-foo package, for GitHub issue 1234, should look like this:
+The final pull request message to the @wpmudev/react-foo package, for GitHub issue 1234, should look like this:

 ```
 # For a fix to an issue